 However, the U.S. hasn't been in the green since 2001, meaning that for over 20 years, the government has had to borrow money to fund operations.
-Now that the U.S. has hit its debt limit, there are two options: raise or suspend the limit so the government can pay its bills on time or face a default.
+Once the U.S. hit its debt limit, there were two options: raise or suspend the limit so the government can pay its bills on time or face a default.

 Raising the debt ceiling would be just what it sounds like (bumping up the limit that the U.S. can borrow).
 Suspending the debt ceiling means that the Treasury can temporarily override the ceiling and borrow more beyond the current limit.
 If the U.S. were to default, the country wouldn't be able to pay its bills on time, and the economic impact would likely be felt immediately.

 Related: Fannie Mae Says a 'Modest Recession' Is 'Expected' in Second Half of the Year